Skip to content

 NebulaGraph offers three encryption strategies that you can choose and configure according to your needs.

-• Encryption of all inter-service communication
+• Encryption of client-graph and all inter-service communications

 If you want to encrypt all data transmission between the client, Graph service, Meta service, and Storage service, you need to add the enable_ssl = true field to each service.